-A while back my men’s Bible study group discussed BIG decisions, including a little sharing about all of the “leadership books” we’ve read.
-I shared Principle Centered Leadership and The 7 Habits of Highly Effective People, both written by Covey.
+One of the many men’s Bible study groups I led over the years discussed BIG decisions one morning, including a little sharing about all the “leadership books” we had read.
+I remember sharing Principle-Centered Leadership and The 7 Habits of Highly Effective People, both written by Covey.

-As Christ followers, obviously, our most important thing is our “role” as a follower.
-From there it goes to your spouse, family, etc. Right?
+As Christ-followers, our most important thing is our “role” as a follower.
+From there, it goes to your spouse, family, etc. Right?

-So, Covey’s suggestion is that, from a time management point of view, we should identify the “roles” we have in life, establish “goals” in each role, and schedule our time accordingly.
-In fact, we should go through this process weekly, scheduling time to accomplish at least the top goal in each role.
+So, Covey suggests we should identify the “roles” we have in life from a time management point of view, establish “goals” in each role, and schedule our time accordingly.
+We should go through this process weekly, scheduling time to accomplish at least the top goal in each role.

-For example, if my wedding anniversary is coming up next week, in my role as a “husband” I will make it a goal to buy a gift and make dinner reservations.
-No matter what I do next week, I will make sure this happens.
+For example, if my wedding anniversary is coming up next week, in my role as a “husband,” I will make it a goal to buy a gift and make dinner reservations.
+No matter what I do next week, I will ensure this happens.

-I know this is a simple example, but I think it’s a good one.
+This is a simple example, but I think it’s good.
 Covey says, and I’m paraphrasing, “How many people, when on their death bed, say, ‘Man!
 I wish I would have spent more time at work!'”